jamessouth/face-scramble/README.md

 # face-scramble
-NativeScript app to play a sliding block puzzle/15 puzzle
+NativeScript/TypeScript/Angular app to play a sliding block puzzle/15 puzzle

 Use any picture or photo on your device (square images look best)